luisquesada/GettingAndCleaningData/CodeBook.md

 The data itself can be downloaded [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-Inside the downloaded zipfile there is "README.txt" file with detailed information about the dataset.
+Inside the downloaded zipfile there is a "README.txt" file with detailed information about the dataset.

 ## Clean Up Transformations